jamesoneill54/ca400-final-year-project/docs/documentation/technical-guide.md

 Our work on this project was inspired by previous explorations into genetic algorithms and the use of biomimicry in technology.

 In the past, Ant Colony Optimisation (ACO) algorithms have been utilised to solve defined shortest route problems, most notably the Travelling Salesman problem.
 This has been relayed and reflected in real world applications such as the design of traffic systems.
 We wanted to adapt this use case and explore the capabilities of an Ant Colony Optimisation in an environment where not every destination had to be visited, but rather find the shortest path between two locations.
-This would require a deep understanding of previous ACO algorithms to see where changes could be made to optimise a new alorithm specific to this environmnet.
+This would require a deep understanding of previous ACO algorithms to see where changes could be made to optimise a new algorithm specific to this environment.

 We were motivated by a real life ant colony's ability to use pheromones to find their food sources, and adapt their routes quickly when an obstacle would block their original route.
-We explored how to make our alorithm 'recalibrate' and create a new shortest path if an obstacle blocked the initial path.
+We explored how to make our algorithm 'recalibrate' and create a new shortest path if an obstacle blocked the initial path.

 This project allowed us to gain a deeper understanding of the process behind developing a genetic optimisation algorithm -  a field we had an interest in.
 We put into practice the use of a defined test case where we knew what the optimum length was in order to test the quality of our algorithm.
 We researched previous probabilistic equations that such algorithms use to learn and choose paths to their benefit, what constants should be used in such equations and the values of these constants.